boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 https://github.com/boabangf/GNN_RL_gene_trajectory_perturbation/blob/main/MHC-II%20Recognition%20and%20Response/Epitopea.pdf

 Cascading activations were found to be redundant and did not yield performance improvements.
-Therefore, our focus shifts toward model compression and mitigating overfitting through the use of cascaded model compression techniques. **Choose either a convex or a nonconvex activation function—do not combine or alternate between them in staged training**.
+Therefore, our focus shifts toward model compression and mitigating overfitting through the use of cascaded model compression techniques. **Choose either a convex or a nonconvex activation function, do not combine or alternate between them in staged training**.